goncalo1021pt/cub3d/readme.md

 ## Project Overview

-Cub3D is a 3D raycasting engine inspired by classic games like *Wolfenstein 3D*.
+Cub3D is a 42 Graphical Project that implements a 3D raycasting engine inspired by classic games like *Wolfenstein 3D*.
 The project aims to recreate the fundamental mechanics of raycasting to render a 3D environment based on a 2D map, showcasing both the principles of computer graphics and game development.

 ## Framework